+Business leaders in companies of all sizes and industries questions daily as they try to make sense of current results and determine decisions for the future.
 What changed?
 Why did it change?
-Business leaders in companies of all sizes and industries ask those questions daily as they try to make sense of current results and determine decisions for the future.
 Variance analysis is a crucial tool for answering those questions.
-Also called flux analysis, variance analysis compares two pieces of data and displays the quantitative difference between them, as well as the underlying reason — think budget versus actuals or current year compared to prior year.
+Also called flux analysis, variance analysis compares two pieces of data and displays the quantitative difference between them, as well as the underlying reason—think budget versus actuals or current year compared to prior year.
 It should be performed regularly, but some organizations let it slide because it can be tedious and time-consuming.
 Here’s what business leaders need to know about variance analysis, including how to do it and why you shouldn’t let it slip.

 What Is Variance Analysis?

-Variance analysis is an exercise that businesses use to explain changes in financial data.
-It can be the comparison of any two points — commonly, comparing current actual results to a benchmark, such as a budget, forecast or prior period.
+Variance analysis is an exercise that businesses use to analyze and investigate changes in financial data.
+It can be the comparison of any two points—commonly, comparing current actual results to a benchmark, such as a budget, forecast, or prior period.
 Its goal is to quantify the degree of change and provide a comprehensive explanation, which it does through a combination of numeric and textual descriptions.
 Information provided by variance analysis helps company leaders understand what is going on in the business, relative to the expectations established by the benchmark, so they can decide whether operational course corrections are needed.
 In this way, it informs future business decisions and helps companies build flexible budgeting processes.

 In addition, variance analysis is a useful tool for uncovering accounting errors or omissions and can raise a red flag on unusual activity that might indicate fraud.
 Through examination of fluctuations, variance analysis acts as a detective control, similar to account reconciliations.
-For this reason, auditors often begin and end an audit with a variance analysis as a “reasonableness test” — a high-level review to identify anything that looks out of whack.
+For this reason, auditors often begin and end a financial statement audit with a variance analysis as a “reasonableness test”—a high-level review to identify anything that looks out of whack.
 When used in this way, the desired variance analysis would be between current actual financials and a prior period’s audited financials.

 Key Takeaways